-HAZWOPER is an acronym that stands for Hazardous Waste Operations and Emergency Response.
+HAZWOPER is an acronym meaning Hazardous Waste Operations and Emergency Response.
 Proper HAZWOPER safety and training is essential for a wide variety of industries, as hazardous waste is commonly generated and you don’t necessarily have to work at a waste site to come into contact with hazardous substances.
 These substances include batteries, paints, pesticides, chemicals, bodily fluids, and cleaning agents.
 Many industries from hospitals to offices handle hazardous waste daily.

 This type of waste is defined as any solids, liquids, or gases that exhibit at least one hazardous trait (toxicity, corrosivity, reactivity, or ignitability) and cannot be thrown away using traditional disposal methods due to the threat to environmental and/or human health.
 Given this factor, state and federal laws regulate the safe removal of hazardous waste.